ironsheep/P2-vscode-langserv-extension/TASKS-User-RPi.md

 # move current to prior
 sudo mv /opt/pnut_ts /opt/pnut_ts-prior
 # navigate to source tree
-cd {downloadFolder}   # to location where you downloaded the latest .zip of PNut_TS
+cd {downloadFolder}   # to location where you downloaded the latest .zip of PNut-TS
 # extract the new pnut_ts folder
 unzip {os-arch}.zip   # should leave a new folder pnut_ts/
 # move folder into place